rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

    <pre><strong>./git-imerge-test-create.sh
    </strong></pre>

-   This was created for testing the test.

-   (You may want to later adapt this to run on your own commands.)
+   (You may want to later adapt this to create your own data and commands.)

    #### How the test repo is created